kit-foxboy/hyprkit/README.md

 **P.S.** - Jokes aside, I really do hope you enjoy this dumb little experiment

 ## Credits & Thanks 🙏
 - **CachyOS Team** - For their incredible distribution and the beautiful default theme that ships with it
 - **mylinuxforwork** - For the amazing ML4W dotfiles project that inspired much of this work: https://github.com/mylinuxforwork/dotfiles
 - **The Hyprland Community** - For building such an awesome compositor
+- **The Flying Bucket** - My online friends who've been unreal in their support and kindness in a time where I've been too sick to be the social butterfly I used to
-- **Everyone who contributes themes** - Well that is if anyone decides to X3
+- **Everyone who sees this as worthwhile in any way** - Well that is if anyone decides it is X3